 Using no adhesives, grid reinforcement is held in place solely by the weight of the block above it.
 Place grid directly on top of the block, making sure to cover the knobs.
-Remember to stop your grid 2 in. short of the front of the block because the wall will be stepping back on the next course.
+Remember to stop your grid 2 inches short of the front of the block because the wall will be stepping back on the next course.

-GEO-GRIPTM MECHANICAL CONNECTION INSTALLATION
+GEO-GRIP[®] MECHANICAL CONNECTION INSTALLATION

-Using 12 in. wide grid lengths as designed by the assigned P.E. lay $\frac{1}{2}$ the length of grid strip on lower section of Geo-Grip connection and back in to wall.
-Loop grid through the patented Geo-Grip connection of each block.
-Be sure to have 4 inches of soil between the top and bottom layer of grid on each level.
-Lay the remaining $\frac{1}{2}$ grid on top of the soil back in to the wall.
+Using 12 in. wide grid lengths as designed by the assigned P.E. lay 1⁄2 the length of the grid strip on the lower section of Geo-Grip[®] connection and back it in to the wall.
+Loop the grid through the patented Geo-Grip[®] connection of each block.
+Be sure to have 4 inches of soil between the top and bottom layer of the grid on each level.
+Lay the remaining 1⁄2 grid on top of the soil back in to the wall.